dbrennand/dbrennand.github.io/content/blog/aws-sdk-s3.md

 };
 ```

-The examples above and others that I wrote can be found on GitHub at: https://github.com/dbrennand/ecs-s3-examples/tree/nodejs/nodejs
+The examples above and others that I wrote can be found on GitHub [here](https://github.com/UKCloud/ecs-s3-examples/tree/master/nodejs).

 I hope you learned something from this blog post!
 Until next time! :smile: :wave: